DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession/summer-week-4-mentor-materials.md

 Together with the ECT read [Handout 6.2](/assets/materials/edt-Block-6-mentor-handout-6.2.pdf), which summarises evidence from research about teaching assistants.
 Discuss with the ECT what they think the key points are in the article.

-In relation to the ECT’s current practice discuss:
+In relation to the ECT's current practice discuss:

 - When have they identified activities where the TA can supplement learning?
 - How have they provided support for the TA so that they understand how they can work together effectively?